 About 50 people attended the event, including Dr. Magenis, her family members and lab technicians who had worked in Dr. Magenis's lab for many years.

-Dr. Magenis was the long-time director of the OHSU Clinical Cytogenetics Laboratory, which specializes in state-of-art chromosome analysis.
+Dr. Magenis was the long-time director of the OHSU Clinical Cytogenetics Laboratory, which specializes in state-of-the-art chromosome analysis.
 "Just about anyone who has ever had an amniocentesis or cancer diagnosis in Oregon has probably been tested through Ellen's lab," said Susan Hayflick MD, Chair of the Department of Molecular & Medical Genetics.
 "She's had a quietly profound impact on the lives of Oregonians and people around the world."
 Dr. Magenis is also on the clinical faculty of the Genetic and Birth Defects Program at OHSU's Child Development and Rehabilitation Center.

 In addition to her clinical work, Dr. Magenis has made major research contributions to the field of genetics.
 Her first major research project involved a heritable fragile site on the long (q) arm of chromosome 16.
 She traced this 16q fragile site through a multigenerational family and, together with Drs.
 Hecht and Lovrien, she linked the 16q fragile site to the gene for haptoglobin.The mapping of haptoglobin to 16q was the second instance in which a human gene was mapped to a specific autosome (non-sex chromosome), presaging the human genome project.